Study Abroad programs at CDU provide opportunities for students to engage in life-changing study experiences in Australia.

 Fees and living costs

-Study Abroad students enrol at CDU as a fee-paying student.
+Study Abroad students enrol at CDU as fee-paying students.

 Study Abroad students will need to pay for: